 2. JSON format aligned with WCPFC ER standards: Another option, albeit more technical, is the use of the SSP-developed JSON format to submit data from any third-party system (e.g., a national ER application) via an API.
-The JSON format is well suited to submit individual trips, as the different levels - trip, sets, catches - are grouped in a hierarchical way.
+The JSON format is well-suited to submit individual trips, as the different levels - trip, sets, catches - are grouped in a hierarchical way.
 This is a highly structured, machine-readable format that enables direct integration into our data systems.
 The JSON standards are published on a public domain website.
 This approach is best suited for regular data submissions, for example, after each trip.

-These formats require an initial development phase to map existing operational data into the standard JSON schema, but once set up, they require minimal maintenance and can support automated data exchanges reliably.
-The initial setup may require more advanced coding and processing knowledge; however, the SSP is willing to assist members to implement this approach, as necessary.
+These formats require an initial development phase to map existing operational data into the standard JSON schema, but once set up, they require minimal maintenance and can reliably support automated data exchanges.
+The initial setup may require more advanced coding and data processing knowledge; however, the SSP is willing to assist members to implement this approach, as necessary/desired.

-- 3. Table format (normalized) with separate trip, set, catch files: This option aligns more closely with relational database structures where the data are hierarchical in nature, typically one for each level of the data hierarchy (e.g., trip, set, catch).
-Records are linked using unique identifiers (such as primary keys or common fields) to reduce redundancy associated with repeating information e.g., from the trip level for every catch record.
+3. CSV files - table format (normalized) with separate trip, set, catch files: This option aligns closely with relational database structures where the data are hierarchical in nature, e.g., trip, set, catch.
+Records are linked using unique identifiers (such as primary keys or common fields) to reduce redundancy associated with repeating information e.g., data from the trip level repeated for every catch record.
 To use this format, the data provider must ensure that each record at every level (trip, set, catch) has a unique identifier, and that these identifiers are used to link related records across files.
 This challenge can be easily managed with initial planning and training, if necessary.
 In the templates provided there is no universal standard for a trip identifier, but a standard could be developed (e.g., vessel name combined with the depart date, in a standardized manner).
-These details could be further evaluated and discussed during the TCC, as necessary. - 4.
-Wide flat file format This approach may offer the simplest approach as each row represents an individual event (e.g., set, searching, or transiting activity) including catch, with the full trip information repeated in each row (e.g., vessel name, departure date).
-The key species to report would be individual columns to enable reporting all catches (in numbers and or weight, in separate columns) in one row.
-It would be possible to add rows as necessary, for example to accommodate reporting of species not explicitly listed in the SciData (e.g., turtles).
-This approach may be comfortable or familiar for some, but it does present a less efficient alternative than the normalized approach described above.
+These details could be further evaluated and discussed during the TCC, as necessary.